 Skip to content

-5.1 Elements of a Moving Image Item
+9.2 Elements of a Moving Image Item

 A majority of the physical and digital description elements of moving image Items are intended to be inherited from the Manifestations, as they serve as the exemplars of Manifestations.
-In some databases, selection of a physical media type initiates provision of element fields relevant to that type at a Manifestation level, or an Item level, or both (e.g. in a 2 Level hierarchy.
+In some databases, selection of a general media type initiates provision of element fields relevant to that type at a Manifestation level, or an Item level, or both (e.g. in a 2 Level hierarchy.
 See “Shallow hierarchy model: 2 levels” in Elements of description across Works, Variants, Manifestations, and Items).

 Ideally the information need only be recorded once irrespective of where in the data structure an institution must place it.
 Therefore guidelines for the treatment of physical/digital description elements are explained fully in the Manifestation chapter.